Day 10: 14 Days To A New Bathroom

 02:48 - I like to tile to the ceiling

 03:12 - I definitely think that's worth the effort

-03:50 - You want to consider, how you're going to deal with external corners
+03:50 - How you're going to deal with external corners

 04:10 - Two main ways to do that: Aluminium and Mitred